lopezmontes/GenoMus/specs/GenoMus_specifications.md

   - **"genotypeSeed"**
   - **"phenotypeSeed"**
 - **"encodedGenotype"**: array of floats &isinv; [0, 1].
+- **"decodedGenotype"**: string containing the genotype function tree.
+- **"expandedGenotype"**: string containing the decoded genotype, formatted with blanks and line breaks to clearly display the function tree.
+- **"genotypeScaffolding"**: dictionary with pointers, length and output type of each substructure inside the encoded genotype.
+- **"functionNetwork"**: dictionary with all used functions and their corresponding position in the encoded genotype.
+- **"leavesVector"**: dictionary with all leaf values and their corresponding position in the encoded genotype.
+- **"subexpressions"**: list of all functional substructures within a genotype, enumerated by output type and order of appearance.
+  - **"scoreF"**: whose output is of type score.
+  - **"voiceF"**: ...
+  - **"chordF"**
+  - **"listF"**
+  - **"paramF"**
+  - **"harmonyF"**
+  - ...
 - **"automaticAnalysis"**: automatic analysis of many different musical characteristics of the specimen, all expressed as an normalized value &isinv; [0, 1].
 A higher number means more complexity.
   - **"polyphony"**
   - **"rhythmicalComplexity"**
   - **"chromatism"**